The Liberator (newspaper): History

 Garrison co-published weekly issues of The Liberator from Boston continuously for 35 years, from January 1, 1831, to the final issue of December 29, 1865.

+First published on Congress Street, the offices moved to a variety of locations on Washington Street and Cornhill (25 Cornhill).

 Although its circulation was only about 3,000, and three-quarters of subscribers (in 1834) were African Americans, the newspaper earned nationwide notoriety for its uncompromising advocacy of "immediate and complete emancipation of all slaves" in the United States.
 Garrison set the tone for the paper in his famous open letter "To the Public" in the first issue: